History of Kanata United Church

 KUC has been a place to explore, question and learn about faith and spirituality.
 We hosted six Ministerial interns on their faith journey in the 1980s and 1990s.
 We have a long-standing Bible study group and have organized lectures, retreats and book studies.
 We work to create relations with other faith communities and to find our way towards truth and reconciliation with our Indigenous peoples.
 We are open to new ways to explore our spirituality.

 From its earliest days, KUC has been active in reaching out to support the wider church and meet local needs.
-We helped set up a Kanata branch of Amnesty International, volunteered for many years at the Mission downtown, supported local food cupboards, are involved in the local refugee sponsorship group and many other ministries.
-We have organized Habitat for Humanity trips and supported our young people on GO Projects of social action.
-Several of our major fund raisers have become community outreach events, such as our annual Book Fair; our flea market and mushroom compost sale in the spring.
+We helped set up a Kanata branch of Amnesty International, volunteered for many years at the Mission downtown, supported local food cupboards, long term care facilities, Tablet to Table monthly lunches, many are involved in the local refugee sponsorship group and many other ministries.
+We have organized Habitat for Humanity trips and supported our young people on GO and ECHO Projects of social action.
+Several of our major fundraisers have become community outreach events, such as our annual Book Fair; flea market and mushroom compost sale.
+Our space is available for rental and supports many community events.
+During the COVID-19 pandemic, KUC embraced online worship which continues as an option for many today.